 The Sanctus Mental Health Gym is a daily event that takes place every morning between 8:30–9:00 to bring together a wellbeing-conscious community for group journaling sessions.
 This free event offers coaching questions to prompt the journaling and members are given access to the community forum.

-This hour-long YouTube session is a Google-hosted event that aims to help freelancers, founders, entrepreneurs and small businesses find new business opportunities by optimising their online presence.
+The sessions with Digital Garage aim to help freelancers, founders, entrepreneurs and small businesses find new business opportunities by optimising their online presence.

-- How to define your personal brand
+- Build your personal brand online